golang/proposal/design/25530-notary.md

-We propose to publish the `go.sum` lines for all publicly-available Go modules in a transparent log, served by a new server called the Go notary.
+We propose to publish the `go.sum` lines for all publicly-available Go modules in a transparent log, served by a new server called the Go checksum database.
-When a publicly-available module is not yet listed in the main module’s `go.sum` file, the `go` command will fetch the relevant `go.sum` lines from the notary instead of trusting the initial download to be correct.
+When a publicly-available module is not yet listed in the main module’s `go.sum` file, the `go` command will fetch the relevant `go.sum` lines from the checksum database instead of trusting the initial download to be correct.

-### Notary Server
+### Checksum Database

-The Go notary will run at `https://sum.golang.org/` and serve the following endpoints:
+The Go checksum database will run at `https://sum.golang.org/` and serve the following endpoints:

  - `/latest` will serve a signed tree size and hash for the latest log.

- - `/lookup/M@V` will serve the log record number for the entry about module M version V, along with the data for the record (that is, the `go.sum` lines for module M version V), and a signed tree hash for a tree that contains the record.
+ - `/lookup/M@V` will serve the log record number for the entry about module M version V, followed by the data for the record (that is, the `go.sum` lines for module M version V) and a signed tree hash for a tree that contains the record.
    If the module version is not yet recorded in the log, the notary will try to fetch it before replying.
-   Note that the data should never be used without first authenticating it against a signed tree hash.
+   Note that the data should never be used without first authenticating it against the signed tree hash and authenticating the signed tree hash against the client's timeline of signed tree hashes.

  - `/records/N?limit=C` will serve the data (that is, the `go.sum` lines) for up to C records starting at record number N.